MarcusWolschon/osmeditor4android/documentation/docs/help/ja/Introduction.md

 ### フィルタリング

 Besides globally enabling the notes and bugs display you can set a coarse grain display filter to reduce clutter.
-In the [Advanced preferences](Advanced%20preferences.md) you can individually select:
+The filter configuration can be accessed from the task layer entry in the [layer control](#layers):

-* メモ
+* Notes
-* Osmose エラー
+* Osmose error
-* Osmose 警告
+* Osmose warning
-* Osmose マイナーな問題
+* Osmose minor issue
+* Maproulette
-* カスタム
+* Custom

 <a id="indoor"></a>